VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 # Known Issues

+## Localizability is not in scope

+The RI is not designed with localizability in mind.
+For example, it currently contains hardcoded strings, fixed number formats, etc.

 ## Runtime Activation Error in Debug Mode

 When you run the application in debug mode you will see an error in the